 If you're a debut author, you can get away with some literary style; descriptive passages and so on, but if you're a published author, you're going to struggle to get a deal of any shape or size if you don't write keen and lean.

 The best approach for all writers of any genre at any stage is to put story first.
 Keep your sights on what readers want.
 Give yourself the slip.
 Get a move on.
 Know what question your reader's reading to find out and keep that ball in play.
+We explore this and more in our selection of creative writing courses.

 This approach is the foundation of our method to guide writers, aspiring and published, to commercial success - a career in writing.
 We mean business.
 If you'd like writing novels to be 'a full time job' for you too, join the worldwide fellowship at The Novelry.
 Stay focussed.